 After attending a Psychology taster day, this firmed Leeds Trinity as my first choice, and I was given an unconditional offer for my preferred course.

 Leeds Trinity helped develop my love of psychology and I discovered new areas of interest within the subject in particular counselling and investigative psychology.
-This initially caused some conflict in terms of deciding what I wanted to pursue in the future, however after the full three years I found myself excited to learn about investigate psychology.
+This initially caused some conflict in terms of deciding what I wanted to pursue in the future, however after the full three years, I found myself excited to learn about investigating psychology.

 During my time at University, my confidence has increased with relationships both personally and academically.
 Surprisingly, I was more outspoken in lectures when they were online during the pandemic which increased my confidence whilst learning.

 Placements in First Year gave me a great opportunity to explore career prospects, as well as different sectors of psychology.
 Unfortunately due to the pandemic, I didn’t get to experience my Second Year placement as planned, but because I completed three in First Year, I still learnt a lot.

 I am now getting ready to continue with higher education and will be completing an online masters in Investigative Psychology alongside part-time work.
 My lecturer in Forensic Psychology Samantha Walkden inspired me to continue my learning in investigative psychology, specifically the effects of mental health.

 Even though I have only worked with Sam since the start of Third Year, she has been unbelievably helpful as a supervisor, career advisor, and a friend.
 She was incredibly supportive with my dissertation and was always offering help with other modules too.